Skip to content

 #Frequently Asked Questions

-No. Your VPN won’t function without it.
-The client will either break or silently reinstall the driver on next launch.
+No. Your VPN can’t tunnel traffic without it.
+The client will either fail to connect or silently reinstall the driver the next time it launches.

-VPN clients run a startup service that checks for missing drivers every time Windows boots.
-If the TAP driver is gone, the service reinstalls it automatically before you even see the desktop.
-The only way to stop this cycle is to uninstall the VPN client itself through Programs and Features.
-Removing just the adapter from Device Manager won’t stick.
+VPN clients run a startup service that scans for missing drivers every time Windows boots.
+If the TAP driver is gone, the service reinstalls it before you even reach the desktop.
+The only way to break that cycle is to uninstall the VPN client itself through Programs and Features.
+Pulling only the adapter from Device Manager won’t stick on its own.

 The adapter itself adds negligible overhead.
-Any speed drop you notice comes from VPN encryption and server distance, not the TAP driver.
-If your connection is noticeably slower even when the VPN is disconnected, that points to a driver conflict.
+Any speed loss you notice comes from VPN encryption and server distance, not the driver.
+If your connection drags even when the VPN is disconnected, that points to a separate driver conflict.

-The driver was never installed or got completely removed.
-Open your VPN client and let it attempt to install the missing driver automatically.
-If that fails, download the standalone TAP-Windows installer from the OpenVPN community downloads page, run it as Administrator, and restart your PC afterward.
+The driver was either never installed or got fully removed.
+Open your VPN client and let it try to reinstall the driver.
+If that fails, grab the standalone tap-windows installer from the OpenVPN community downloads page, run it as Administrator, and reboot.

-Yes, and you’ll need one per simultaneous VPN connection.
-Add extra adapters by running addtap.bat from C:\Program Files\TAP-Windows\bin.
+Yes, and you need one per simultaneous VPN connection.
+Add extras by running addtap.bat from C:\Program Files\TAP-Windows\bin in an elevated Command Prompt.

 For raw performance, yes.
-WireGuard uses a different driver (Wintun) that’s smaller and faster.
-In our testing, WireGuard connections established about 40% quicker and had slightly lower latency compared to OpenVPN using TAP on the same server.
-The catch is that not all VPN providers support WireGuard yet, and some enterprise setups still require OpenVPN with TAP for compatibility with older infrastructure.
+WireGuard’s Wintun driver is smaller and faster than TAP.
+In our testing on a Surface Laptop 5 with a 1 Gbps fiber line, WireGuard sessions established noticeably quicker and held more throughput than OpenVPN over TAP on the same server.
+The catch is that not every VPN provider supports WireGuard yet, and some enterprise networks still require OpenVPN with TAP for compatibility with older infrastructure.